ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/GitHub_Desktop/en.md

 # GitHub Desktop

-*This article continues from [the main page](/wiki/owcg)* and assumes that you will be using [GitHub Desktop](https://desktop.github.com). **You may use other git clients on your own terms.** Even if you do work locally, you will still need to access GitHub to create pull requests to make your changes happen.
+*This article continues from [the main page](/wiki/osu!_wiki_Contribution_Guide)* and assumes that you will be using [GitHub Desktop](https://desktop.github.com). **You may use other Git clients on your own terms.** Even if you do work locally, you will still need to access GitHub to create pull requests to make your changes happen.

 ## Installing GitHub Desktop